sneurlax/camera/example/README.md

-# camera_example
+# camera_plugin_example

-Demonstrates how to use the camera plugin.
+Demonstrates how to use the camera_plugin plugin.

 ## Getting Started